choulab/lab-website/content/about/intro.md

  css_class = ""
 +++

-<div style="text-align:center"><h1>Overview: Biomolecular Nanotechnology</h1></div>
+<div style="text-align:center"><h1>Overview</h1></div>

+## Biomolecular Nanotechnology

-Our lab explores a synthetic biology approach for nanotechnology design.
-Using the tools of chemistry, molecular engineering, and computational design, we engineer proteins and nucleic acids to behave and assemble according to user-specified rules and logics.
-We further use these synthetic biomolecules to develop artificial molecular machines - systems of cooperating molecules - including molecular barcodes, timers, rulers, printers, and computers.
-These engineered devices offer new ways to probe and manipulate biological systems with improved precision.
-We are interested in applying these technologies for medical applications, such as for biomarker discovery, diagnostics, and therapeutics.
-To achieve these goals, our lab employs a variety of skillsets and techniques, and combines experimentation with computation.
+Our lab takes a synthetic biology approach to explore nanotechnology design.
+Using the tools of chemistry, molecular engineering, and computational design, we engineer proteins and nucleic acids to behave and assemble according to user-specified rules and logics.These modified biomolecules are then used to manufacture artificial molecular machines - functional systems of cooperating molecules - such as molecular barcodes, timers, rulers, printers, and computers.
+We are interested in interfacing these molecular tools with biological systems for medical applications, such as for biomarker discovery, diagnostics, and therapeutics.
+Our lab employs a variety of skillsets and techniques, and combines experimentation with computation.
 Students in the lab gain a broad spectrum of skills including molecular techniques, biochemistry, imaging, coding, device fabrication, and much more.<br>

 We are proud to be a multidisciplinary group, and welcome applicants from diverse fields including but not limited to biology, chemistry, physics, engineering, and computer science.
 All we require is that you're driven, innovative, self-motivated, and curious with a passion.
 We also believe that an academic career should not be the only reason to pursue graduate research, and we actively work on  projects that can lead to innovative careers including start-up and spin-off ventures.
 If you are interested in working with us, you can find the [application process](/join) here!<br>